 You can transfer files from other systems to AIX or Windows by using a PC file transfer program, such as IND\$FILE.
 You can also transfer files from a host to a personal computer.
 The variety of possible parameters that can affect printing are host-dependent.
-IBM recommends these:
+IBM suggests that you use these settings:

-- For z/OS and VM/CMS files, the default is binary. - For CICS® and VSE, binary is recommended. - For files with fixed-length records, binary is recommended (you must know the record length). - For files with variable-length records that contain only printable characters and either ANSI carriage control characters, or no carriage control characters: - Use ASCII and CRLF. - Specify INPEXIT=asciinpe to remove the otherwise unprintable carriage return (X'0D') that is inserted in the file. - For VSE files, additional file transfer parameters are available.
+- For z/OS and VM/CMS files, the default is binary. - For CICS® and VSE, binary is preferred. - · For files with fixed-length records, binary is preferred (you must know the record length). - For files with variable-length records that contain only printable characters and either ANSI carriage control characters, or no carriage control characters: - Use ASCII and CRLF. - Specify INPEXIT=asciinpe to remove the otherwise unprintable carriage return (X'0D') that is inserted in the file.

-For files with machine carriage control, you can specify BINARY, CRLF and CC.
-This provides an EBCDIC file with correct carriage controls separated by ASCII delimiters and carriage returns.
+- For VSE files, more file transfer parameters are available. - For files with machine carriage control, you can specify BINARY, CRLF and CC.
+This specification provides an EBCDIC file with correct carriage controls separated by ASCII delimiters and carriage returns.